Update for 2018: How to Season a New Deck

 When a deck is brand new usually the lumber is still very “green” and has a high moisture content.
 That is unless the lumber is KDAT lumber meaning, “kiln dried after treatment.”
 This type of wood is dried before it is sold.
 But for the average deck being built, regular cedar, redwood, or pine is used in the construction.
 You may have heard the term “season” and how it is important to let a new deck season prior to staining it.

 To season a deck simply means to let it sit, for a season, before you attempt to stain it.
 This is because the wood still has too much moisture in it and staining it can trap that unwanted moisture.
 This can lead to many moisture problems like mold, fungi, rot, and decay.
 This term can be a bit misleading though.
 Normally a deck does not have to “season” a whole year.
 Many times, depending on weather and sun exposure, a deck can season much quicker.
-In most cases a new deck can be stained within 3-12 months of being built especially if the weather has been warm and the deck gets a lot of sun exposure.
+In most cases, a new deck can be stained within 3-12 months of being built especially if the weather has been warm and the deck gets a lot of sun exposure.

-How to season a new deck is really quite simply.
+How to season a new deck is really quite simple.
 You just leave it alone.
 Meaning you do not apply any type of stain or sealer until it has gone through the natural drying process.
 It can also be most helpful to keep things off of the deck that may trap moisture.
 Items such as rugs, mats, outdoor carpet, potted plants, grill pads, and deck boxes can keep an area from seasoning in a timely manner.

 Once the deck has seasoned for several months, you can begin checking the moisture content of the wood with a moisture meter.
 Ideally, you want an average reading of 12% to 15% or less.
 Once the desired moisture content is reached then the deck is done seasoning and can be stained or sealed.
 How to season a new deck then is really just giving the wood enough time to dry naturally so it can then be protected with a waterproof stain or sealer.